jssottet/jsmf-bayes/README.md

 Obviously, undecidable cases are also giving random results.
 For instance, for this class pattern A-> B <- C (A has a reference to B and C a reference to B; A, B, C are only classifiable using relationships); The classification can state that any object related to B can be either A or C. It will give, as answer the first most probable classifier;

+### Additional notes
+The current implementation is very verbose (many outputs on the console) for understanding and explanation purpose.